christian-konrad/chronicle-db-on-raft-thesis/src/02_introduction.md

 -->

 <!--- PARAGRAPH 1 - DESCRIBE IT HERE -->

+\todo{Introduce into the topic of event stores (why/what) and replication (why/what)}

 At the foundation of data-intense applications are distributed event stores...

 there are a lot of requirements to today's distributed systems: They must be able to ingest high throughputs, store a massive load of data (what is a massive load?) and respond almost immediately to user queries, while providing fault-tolerance, consistency and high availability at the same time.